Unity-Technologies/EntityComponentSystemSamples/Dots101/ContentManagement101/README.md

    ```csharp
    RuntimeContentSystem.LoadContentCatalog(null, null, null, true);
    ```
-   In the project, the script [`Assets/2.
-WeakSceneLoading/WeakSceneLoadingLocalCatalogSystem.cs`] automatically does this once there is an entity with a `LocalContent` component attached.
+   In the project, the script [`Assets/1.
+WeakObjectLoading/LoadingLocalCatalogSystem.cs`] automatically does this once there is an entity with a `LocalContent` component attached.

 ---

 ### Behavior in the Unity Editor

 When you play the sample scene, a low-fidelity version of the environment scene `Assets/2.
-WeakSceneLoading/Subscenes/LowFidelitySubscene.unity`  is loaded by the `WeakSceneLoadingSystem` once the `WeakSceneLoadingLocalCatalogSystem` has set the catalog source to **local** and created the `ContentReady` entity.<br>  Pressing **Enter** toggles between the low-fidelity version and a high-fidelity version of the scene: `Assets/2.
+WeakSceneLoading/Subscenes/LowFidelitySubscene.unity`  is loaded by the `WeakSceneLoadingSystem` once the `LoadingLocalCatalogSystem` has set the catalog source to **local** and created the `ContentReady` entity.<br>  Pressing **Enter** toggles between the low-fidelity version and a high-fidelity version of the scene: `Assets/2.
 WeakSceneLoading/Subscenes/HighFidelitySubscene.unity`

 > **Note:** Both the low- and high-fidelity scenes are baked entity subscenes.
 However, the solution presented here also works for regular GameObject scenes that are weakly referenced.